floogulinc/csci3601-portfolio/index.md

 ### Promotional Materials

 I designed a promotional brochure for SAGE.
-The PDF is [here](sage-brochure.pdf).
+The PDF is <a href="sage-brochure.pdf">here</a>.